Nurse Anesthetist (CRNA) Degrees and Program Requirements

 Typical Program Requirements

 Nurse anesthetist programs are competitive and academically rigorous.
-The first major requirement for admission is that you have an active RN license in good standing—a possibly a license that’s valid specifically in the state where your school is located.
+The first major requirement for admission is an active RN license in good standing—meaning it’s valid in the state where your school is located.

 - Healthcare ethics